BWOB (BWOB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BWOB Historical Price

-According to the latest data gathered on BWOB live price page, the current price of BWOB is 0USD.
-The circulating supply of BWOB(BWOB) is 690.00M BWOB , giving it a market capitalization of $11.06K.
+According to the latest data gathered on BWOB live price page, the current price of BWOB is 0.00001481USD.
+The circulating supply of BWOB(BWOB) is 690.00M BWOB , giving it a market capitalization of $10.22K.

 The BWOB Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BWOB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.